crate/crate-sample-apps/php/documentation.md

 #### Handling BLOBs
 The Crate PDO does not have an implementation or API for handling BLOBs in Crate.
 So we need to use the [libcurl](http://php.net/manual/de/intro.curl.php) library supported by PHP since version 4.0.2.
 It's used to upload binaries via HTTP PUT onto a server or host.

-The sequence of uploading a binary file to a BLOB table on the Crate server is:
+The sequence for uploading a binary file to a BLOB table on the Crate server is:

 1. Read BLOB content
 2. Compute SHA-1 digest out of BLOB content